Best AI Coding Assistants of 2024: Boost Development Speed

 Key Features:

 - Contextual Autocompletion: Copilot analyzes your code and comments to predict what you’re trying to achieve and suggests the most relevant code snippets.
-This goes far beyond basic keyword completion; it understands the surrounding logic and proposes code that fits seamlessly.
+This goes far beyond basic keyword completion; it understands the surrounding logic and proposes code that fits .

 - Function Generation: Provide a comment describing the function you want to write, and Copilot can generate the entire function body.
 For example, if you comment “// Function to calculate the factorial of a number,” Copilot will likely generate the complete factorial function in your language of choice.